 PMC began working in the Philippines in the early 2000s.
-The Philippines consist of 7,107 islands east of the Vietnam coast and has an annual population growth rate is 1.84 percent, which means the population is projected to double in 38 years.
+The Philippines consist of 7,107 islands east of the Vietnam coast and has an annual population growth rate of 1.48 percent, which would result in a doubling of the population in 47 years if left unchanged.

 PMC broadcast a radio serial drama, Sa Pagiskat Ng Araw (“The Hope After the Dawn”), in the Philippines, as well as conducting a PMC Workshop for a variety of organizations to equip them with information about an effective form of behavior change communications for addressing health and human rights issues.
 The workshops were successful and during the broadcast of Sa Pagiskat Ng Araw health centers saw a 70 percent increase in patients seeking services.